usnistgov/SpectrumBrowser/devel/README.md

 If you find issues with the Makefile or gunicorn/streaming init script, please submit an issue and assign @djanderson.

-<h2> How to build and run it manually. </h2>
+<h2> How to build and run it manually </h2>

 <h3> Dependencies </h3>

-This project is based heavily on Python, Mongodb and GWT.
+This section is intended for developers.

 Download and install the following tools and dependencies.
 Set up your PATH and PYTHONPATH as needed.
 Where-ever pip install is indicated below, you can use the --user flag to install under $HOME/.local